Skip to content

 https://beta.bathnes.gov.uk/food-waste

 The recycling centre will operate a pre-booking system.
-This will ensure that only a defined number of vehicles will be able to access the centre at any given time, which will keep vehicles moving freely in and out of the site and prevent queuing.
+This will ensure that only a defined number of vehicles will be able to access the centre at any given time, which will keep vehicles moving freely in and out of the site and prevent queueing.
 The booking system will be monitored to ensure that it is working well and updated if necessary.
 The number of drop off parking bays and waiting bays is greater than at Midland Road which will also ensure traffic does not build up in and around the site.
-Separate public and operational vehicle access points will ensure that operational vehicles will no longer block traffic to the site as sometimes occurred at Midland Road.
+Separate public and operational vehicle access points will ensure operational vehicles will no longer block traffic to the site as sometimes occurred at Midland Road.
 Traffic surveys have been undertaken at the key junctions in the local area with the operation of these junctions being assessed for the existing and proposed traffic flow conditions – see the Transport Assessment submitted with the planning application.
 The results confirm that there will be little traffic impact and that the assessed junctions will continue to operate broadly as at present.

 The scheme will create an additional public vehicle access and therefore this will remove some parking spaces along the roadway outside the site.
 The scheme will have to apply for a TRO (legal process) to facilitate this.

-The site for the proposed recycling centre occupies a highly sustainable location and will be readily accessible by active travel means.
+The proposed site for the recycling centre occupies a highly sustainable location and will be readily accessible by active travel means.
 Dedicated cycle and pedestrian access points are proposed from both Locksbrook Road on the northern side of the site, and the Bristol and Bath Railway Path on the southern boundary.
 There will also be dedicated cycle stands within the site for unloading.

 The new recycling centre will have parking for 16 cars, including dedicated disabled parking located close to the bottom of the ramp.